AHB-7/Dynamic-Blog-Site/README.md

 ### More about me

-<p style="width:400px">By clicking the button below, you will be dircted to my personal website and gett access to my latest projects.</p>
+<p style="width:400px">By clicking the button below, you will be directed to my personal website and gain access to my latest projects.</p>

 </br>